vonMentzer-Group/vonMentzer-Group.github.io/join/index.md

 #### Applying

-To apply, provide a CV, a one to two page statement of research interests, and the names and contact information for two-three references.
+To apply, provide a CV, a one page statement of research interests and you rmotivation for applying, and the names and contact information for two-three references.
 After you've sent your CV and statement please contact Astrid von Mentzer to set up a time to discuss your interest.
+Email: astrid.von.mentzer@gu.se

 ### Graduate Students